AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

  -label : Label to be used for folder and all output. eg. 'strelka2'.
 Default is 'maf'.
  -output : File path that specifies the folder where the output should go.
            New folder will be created if it doesn't exist.
+ --file_format: What type of file format would you like the output as?
+Options are
+               "rds" or "tsv".
+Default is "rds".
  --maf :  Relative file path to MAF file to be analyzed.
 Can be .gz compressed.
  --metadata : Relative file path to original metadata file.
  --annot_rds : Relative file path to annotation object RDS file to be analyzed.